Lev Kaluznin: Return to USSR

 Finally, in 1955, Kaluznin was able to return to the USSR.
 Various mathematicians worked on his behalf to get him a professorship at Kiev State University, which he would hold until 1985.
 In 1957 he had to defend a third thesis titled ‘Sylow p-subgroups of symmetric groups.
 Complete products of groups.
 Generalizations of Galois theory.’
 In 1959 he created and became head of the department of algebra and mathematical logic; he also promoted the creation of a department of mathematical linguistics at the state university, maybe due to his marriage in 1962 to linguist Zoya Mikhailovna Volotskaya.
 They lived separate most of their life but did have two children.

 Due to his time abroad in Germany and France, he was seen as a foreigner.
 In the 1970s, after openly pronouncing his opinion against closed political trials, he had to leave a couple of the positions he had, including his position as head of department of algebra and mathematical logic.
 This prevented him from going to conferences abroad, and he had to try to do his work by mail.
 He focused on his students, various research projects and the new area of computer algebra.
 His students very much enjoyed his lectures.
 In the mid 1980s his son Mikhail came under government scrutiny due to Mikhail's interest in religion, which did not make things easier for his father.
 Eventually Kaluznin was forced to retire and moved back to Moscow.
 His health deteriorated, and he died as a result of burns from an accident.

 Outside of mathematics, Kaluznin had many interests.
 He loved classical music, philosophy and western literature.
 Until 1970, he was a very heavy smoker, sometimes smoking as many as 60 cigarettes a day.
 Finally, on 1 January 1970, he stopped and never smoked again.
 He was a good dresser and enjoyed red wine and beer.

 Works

 Kaluznin's research spread wide most notably in group theory and abstract groups.
-He worked on the Sylow p-subgroups of symmetric groups and even mathematical linguistics.
+He worked on the Sylow p-subgroups of symmetric groups and mathematical linguistics.
 Despite not being able to go to many conferences he contributed to the application of computers in algebra.
 The universal embedding theorem is sometimes called the "Krasner-Kaloujnine universal embedding theorem" due to his joint proof of the theorem with Marc Krasner.